5 people hurt in 3-vehicle accident

-Five people were injured Tuesday morning in a three-vehicle crash at Van Buren and Frantz, according to an Enid Police Department collision report.
+ENID, Okla. — Five people were injured Tuesday morning, June 9, 2020, in a three-vehicle crash at Van Buren and Frantz, according to an Enid Police Department collision report.

 Police, Enid Fire Department and Life EMS responded to the 11:01 a.m. crash at the intersection, which narrowed north and southbound traffic on Van Buren to two lanes as responders tended to the scene.